-While the senior showjumping stars of the Stena Line Dublin Horse Show were battling it out for the big-money prizes, the undoubted hero of this year’s event (8-12 August) was nine-year-old Senan Reape and his whizzy pony Mickybo.
+While the senior showjumping stars of the Stena Line Dublin Horse Show were battling it out for the big-money prizes, the undoubted hero of the 2018 event (8-12 August) was nine-year-old Senan Reape and his whizzy pony Mickybo.

 Together this dynamic duo won the prestigious 128cm national championship — and the hearts of the nation.
 The video of their winning round has been shared all around the world, already approaching some one million views.